oneryalcin/pyarallel/README.md

-# Threader
+# Pyarallel

-A powerful, feature-rich parallel execution library for Python that makes concurrent programming easy and efficient.
+A powerful,feature-rich parallel execution library for Python that makes concurrent programming easy and efficient.

 ## Features